PySimpleGUI/DocsCleanup/cookbook.md

 * Adding the `Multiline` element to the `print` statment so that it's calling the `Multiline.print` method
 * Redefining `print`

 Added in version 4.25.0 was the ability to re-route stdout and stderr directly to any `Multiline` element.
-This is done using parameteres when you create the multiline or you can call class methods to do the rerouting operation after the element is created.
+This is done using parameters when you create the multiline or you can call class methods to do the rerouting operation after the element is created.

-Since you may not be able to always have access to the window when printing, especially in code that it not your own code, another parameter was added `auto_refresh`.
+Since you may not be able to always have access to the window when printing, especially in code that is not your own code, another parameter was added `auto_refresh`.
 If set to True then the window will automatically refresh every time an update is made to that Multiline element.

 ### 3A Appending Element to `print` Statement to print to Multiline

 Let's try the first option, adding the element onto the front of an existing `print` statement as well as using the color parameters.

-The most basic form of converting your exiting `print` into a `Multline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
+The most basic form of converting your existing `print` into a `Multline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
 Generically, that conversion looks like this:

 ```python
 print('Testing 1 2 3')